 KTM 200 Duke Mileage

-KTM 200 Duke ABS gives a mileage of 35 Kmpl as claimed by the Automotive Research Association of India (ARAI).
+KTM 200 Duke gives a mileage of 35 Kmpl as claimed by the Automotive Research Association of India (ARAI).

 KTM 200 Duke Specifications